panglesd/slipshow/docs/listAttributes.rst

 ``exec-at-unpause``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   When an element with the ``exec-at-unpause`` attribute is unpaused, the content of the element will be executed.
 If the attribute has a value, e.g. ``exec-at-unpause="id"``, then the element with id ``id`` will be executed instead.
-See :ref:`slip-scripting` for more information of the execution of a script.
+See :ref:`slip-scripting` for more information on the execution of a script.

 ----------------